29satnam/29satnam.github.io/_posts/2018-12-02-Privacy-Policy.md

 <h2>Changes To This Privacy Policy</h2>
 <p>We may update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.</p>
-<p>We will let you know via email and/or a prominent notice on our Service, prior to the change becoming effective and update the "effective date" at the top of this Privacy Policy.</p>
 <p>You are advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when they are posted on this page.</p>